Create a rule or action for a procedural status

 1. On the Rules/Actions tab, under Prerequisites, click into the Condition to check field.

-2. Click Go To to open a new Condition record, then enter the details:
+2. Click Go To to open a new Condition record, then enter the details.

 1. In Name, enter a name for the condition.
-For example, Deaccession Method not Entered.

 2. In Field to be checked, enter a field name or click Options to select a field.
-For example, enter Deaccession Method.

-5. Optional: In Message displayed if this error is found, you can enter a message for the user about why they have been unable to save the record, or to appear as a warning.
+4. Optional: In Message displayed if this error is found, you can enter a message for the user about why they have been unable to save the record, or to appear as a warning.

-6. Click Save and then close the Condition record.
+5. Click Save and then close the Condition record.

 3. Next to the Condition to check, in the Effect field, select either Warn or Prevent Save.
+If nothing is entered, the default effect is to prevent saving.

 4. Click Save to save the Procedural Status record.